syafiq-askerov/Changi-Airport-Data-Analytics-Design-Project/README.md

 Data displayed in Dashboard Two are artificial as datasets are obtained from developing a data generation program in Java.

-The purpose of Dashboard Two would be to simulate analysis of data from a server as datasets are generated in near "Real-Time".
+The purpose of Dashboard Two would be to simulate analysis of near "Real-Time" datsets.
+The key feature of Dashboard Two would be to provide the end user with a clear visual representation of datasets that exceed threshold limits.
 The dashboard visuals will capture datasets(in the bottom right of the image below) if certain threshold values have been surpassed.

-A usecase for Dashboard Two would be for troubleshooting as investigations could be narrowed down to timestamps where datasets have exceeded the threshold value placed.
+A usecase for Dashboard Two would be functioning as a threshold alert system as troubleshooting could be narrowed down to timestamps where datasets have exceeded the threshold values placed.

 ![dashboard 2 top ss](https://user-images.githubusercontent.com/47980926/58751127-1232ec00-84cd-11e9-8ba7-fdcc0b526210.JPG)
 ![Dashboard Two bottom](https://user-images.githubusercontent.com/47980926/58751135-17903680-84cd-11e9-906d-88043f2aa6e2.JPG)